praveenraam/DailyCodingNote/Operating-System/Kernel InOut Sub-system.md

 ###### User alerts :
 Providing alerts to the users, either through the user interface or system notification, can prompt immediate attention to potential issue

+### Advantages and Importance

+One of the critical component of an OS is kernel's I/O Subsystem, which is in between of OS and I/O devices.
+It manages the request from the user application and translate them into the hardware commands

+#### Device Independence :
+The Kernel I/O provides device independence to the user's applications.
+It means that the application developer can write code independent of hardware problem as Kernel I/O subsystem takes care of the hardware details

+#### Efficient memory management :
+This manages the I/O requests  and schedule them in an optimized way that use the available resources.
+This ensures that I/O devices are not over utilized.

+#### Concurrency Management :
+It manages the issue raised when multiples applications try to access the same device simultaneously, it gives exclusive access to application and allow multiple app's to share the device appropriately

+## Disadvantages

+#### Complex Implementation :
+This is a complex code that requires a lot of resources to maintain.
+Any issue in the I/O system can affect the performance and stability of the system/

+#### Security Risks
+It can be easily exposed if it is not implemented correctly.
+The attackers exploit vulnerabilities in the Kernel I/O system to gain un authorized access.